 We are investigating how traumatic brain injury appears to sensitize the nervous system, leading to a near-daily headache state that is remarkably similar to chronic migraine.

-Cortical Spreading Depression As a Mechanism of Neurological Disease
+Spreading Depolarization as a Mechanism of Neurological Disease

 Headache Treatment Research

 Headache disorders desperately need new treatments.
 While our main focus is to understand the mechanisms of these diseases, we are also actively engaged in pragmatic approaches to identify new treatments.

 We work in collaboration with our colleagues in the Anticonvulsant Drug Development Program to identify new treatments.

 To view what clinical trials we are involved in, type the keywords "headache" and/or "migraine" in our "Search by Keyword" feature found here.